 Fix 6: Use Safe Mode

 Safe Mode allows us to safely view (hence the name) and resolve any potential issues with the software.
-It will disable some features and only utilize the necessary software and drivers in order to run the Mac.
+It will disable some features and only utilize the necessary software and drivers to run the Mac.

 So how to get into Safe Mode?
 Follow these steps: